Managing Pharmaceutical Waste

 (1) Management of regulated hazardous pharmaceutical waste;

-(2) Management of non-regulated hazardous pharmaceutical waste applying best management practices; and,
+(2) Management of non-regulated hazardous pharmaceutical waste applying best

 (3) Minimization of pharmaceutical waste